gregplaysguitar/djangocms2000/reference.markdown

 Format: `{% cmsimage label [geometry='' crop='' editable=1 as alias] %}`

 Basic image block - use as with `cmsblock`.
-The `geometry` argument can be of the format 'XxY', 'X', or 'xY', for constraining on width and height, just width, and just height, respectively.
+The `geometry` and `crop` arguments correspond to sorl's [geometry](http://thumbnail.sorl.net/template.html#geometry) and [crop](http://thumbnail.sorl.net/template.html#crop) options, and can be of the format 'XxY', 'X', or 'xY', for constraining width and height, just width, and just height, respectively.
 Examples:

     {# render image as uploaded, no resizing #}